 With Generic Mod Enabler (jsgme), you’ll be able to create, install and uninstall game mods as you see fit by creating a specific mod library, which allows you to control them and take screenshots of game files and compare them.

-With Generic Mod Enabler, you’ll be able to create your mod libraries, which can give you control over what mods you use for your games.
+With Generic Mod Enabler, you’ll be able to create your mod libraries, giving you control over what mods you use for your games.

 This tool is made specifically for gamers to allow them to create their mod libraries.
 You can use multiple mods as you do that, which gives you more control over them.
-It has a simple interface, and it’s quite easy to use, even for those who don’t have that much knowledge about tools like this one.
+It has a simple interface and is quite easy to use, even for those who don’t know much about tools like this one.

-To avoid this confusion, you’ll only need to select a different name for the mods folder.
+You’ll only need to select a different name for the mods folder to avoid this confusion.

-Another useful feature of jsgme is that it will allow you to take snapshots of your games to compare them and see them later.
+Another useful feature of jsgme is that it will allow you to take snapshots of your games, compare them, and see them later.
 You can do that in the Tasks menu, where you also have some other additional features that you can use.
-It’s one of the best apps for creating mod libraries and give you control over them.
+It’s one of the best apps for creating mod libraries and gives you control over them.

-Generic Mod Enabler is an easy to use tool known for its overall simplicity, and it is a great solution when it comes to helping users in activating a lot of game mods at the same time.
-The tool works fine on Windows 10, and it is a good option for any mod creator.
+Generic Mod Enabler is an easy-to-use tool known for its overall simplicity, and it is a great solution when it comes to helping users in activating a lot of game mods at the same time.
+The tool works fine on Windows 10 and is a good option for any mod creator.